phac-aspc/InfobaseMaps/README.md

 # InfobaseMaps
- A few basic maps to fork at the start if a project
+ A few basic maps to fork at the start of a project